hemanth22/ansible-role-sl/README.md

 Author Information
 ------------------

-This role was created in 2018 by BITRA Hemanth.
+This role was created in 2018 by Hemanth BITRA.